Streamliner: Europe

-The Swiss SBB and the Dutch NS procured five diesel-electric RAm TEE I (Swiss) and NS DE4 (Dutch) trainsets for Zurich-Amsterdam and Amsterdam-Brussels-Paris services.
+The Swiss SBB and the Dutch NS procured five diesel-electric RAm TEE I (Swiss) and NS DE4 (Dutch) trainsets for Zürich-Amsterdam and Amsterdam-Brussels-Paris services.
 One set was lost in an accident 1971.
 The remaining four sets operated as TEE trains until 1974, were transferred to Canada for use on the Ontario Northland Railway (ONR) in 1976.
 The ONR operated three trains on its Toronto–Moosonee line as the Northlander until 1992.

 From 1961, the SBB used for TEE service the RAe TEE II, a set of five streamlined electric trains compatible with four different railway electrification systems.
-Italy used pre-war trains and new trains that the Italian State Railways (Ferrovie dello Stato (FS)) developed.
+Italy used pre-war trains and new trains that the Italian State Railways—Ferrovie dello Stato (FS)—developed.
 The new trains included the FS Class ETR 250 ("Arlecchino"), the ETR 300 ("Settebello"), the ETR 401 ("Pendolino"), the ETR 450 ("Pendolino") and the ETR 500.

 Streamliner service temporarily ended in the United Kingdom with the outbreak of WWII.
 During the war, the LNER and LMS streamlined locomotives had part of their streamlining removed to aid maintenance.
 By the late 1940s and early 1950s, the state of the railways was improving as deteriorated track conditions caused by delayed maintenance work were corrected.
 The repairs and new improvements enabled the railways to provide additional mainline trackage for high speed trains.